 Massage is a good way to relax with your pup after high energy play.
 Very young pups shouldn't exercise too much anyway or can risk injuring themselves.
 Adolescent dogs, though, can be hard to contain and sometimes get sore just from growing so fast.
 Dogs that are active in canine sports like agility and flyball can become stiff, and a massage before and after these fun sessions can be helpful.
 A massage can ease the discomfort, and get the youngster ready to rumble all over again.

-The hands-on treatment has added benefits, too.
-It reduces stress and even helps strengthen the immune system.
+The hands-on treatment has added benefits such as reducing stress and increasing comfort.
 Since contact with pets also benefits human health, massaging your puppy has benefits for you both.

 How to Massage A Puppy